intmus/inttheory19-20/_02-int-scales-keys/a1-intervals.md

 ### Chromatic vs. Diatonic

-The difference between chromatic and diatonic is probably the most straightforward of the classifications.
-Simply put, *diatonic* intervals use only the notes of the given key signature, while *chromatic* intervals have accidentals that alter one of both of the pitches.
+The difference between chromatic and diatonic is probably the most straightforward of interval classifications in usage, but it has a level of nuance that students often miss and causes confusion later.
+Simply put, *diatonic* intervals contain only pitches that belong to the **current** tonality, whereas *chromatic* intervals contain at least one pitch that does not belong to the current tonality.

+Of course, this relies on you knowing what the current tonality is.
+In many situations, this means that you can find chromatic pitches, and therefore chromatic interals, wherever you find a note with an accidental.
+So if the key signature matches the current tonality--for example, the key signature has two sharps and the tonality is D major--any pitch that does not have an accidental is a *chromatic* pitch and all intervals formed with that pitch would be chromatic intervals.

 ### Inversions

-For this discussion, we are considering an inversion to be an interval in which one pitch is fixed and the other is displaced by an octave toward the fixed pitch.
+An easy way to think of inverted intervals is to consider an inversion to be an interval in which one pitch is fixed and the other is transposed by one octave toward the fixed pitch.

+#### Inverting size

-To determine the *size* of an inverted interval, the first student pointed out that you could create a grid of size pairs, so:
+To determine the *size* of an inverted interval, it is easiest to simply memorize the interval pairs, so:
-- 4 inverts to 5
+- 4 inverts to 5 and vice versa
-- 3 inverts to 6
+- 3 inverts to 6 and vice versa
-- 2 inverts to 7
+- 2 inverts to 7 and vice versa
-- 1 inverts to 8
+- 1 inverts to 8 and vice versa

-Each of these pairs adds up to nine, so if you would prefer to not memorize this grid, you can find an inversion by simply subtracting the size from 9.
+Each of these pairs adds up to nine, so if you ever forget or doubt your memorization, you can find an inversion by simply subtracting the interval size from 9.
 For example, if there is a written 3rd, subtract 3 from 9 to find that the inversion of a 3rd is a 6th.
 Note that for compound intervals, you must use subtract from 16 or use negative numbers and absolute values.
 Because of this, it is easier to reduce compound intervals to a simple interval before inverting.

+#### Inverting quality

-To find the qualities of inverted intervals, the students agreed that memorizing three pairs is the easiest method:
+To find the qualities of inverted intervals, you simply need to memorize three pairs:
-- diminished becomes augmented
+- diminished becomes augmented and vice versa
-- major becomes minor
+- major becomes minor and vice versa
-- perfect becomes perfect
+- perfect becomes perfect and vice versa

+We will explore the mathematical underpinnings of why inversions form these pairs in Unit 23.